Rozanova/Native-App-UX-Course/Syllabus.md

 #### Week 3 (Feb 11th)
 ##### In-class:
 * Students present homework and get feedback from class.
-* Lecture: Go over User Interview Techniques, Secondary Research, Prototyping techniques (We'll do storyboards).
-* In-class activity: Preliminary paper prototypes (or [POP by Marvel](https://marvelapp.com/pop/_ if you prefer) then testing in groups.
+* Lecture: "Ideation" phase begins, while still in "instpiration" phase also.
+Go over [personas](http://opendesignkit.org/methods/personas/), [journey maps](https://www.designkit.org/methods/63), and [story boards](https://www.designkit.org/methods/35).
+* In-class activity: Craft Personas, journey maps, and storyboards for your project.

 ##### HW:
+* Finish and refine personas, journey maps, and storyboards started in class.
+Post to blog.
 * Continue collecting and documenting interviews.
 Interview a total of 10 people.
-* Conduct secondary research about your topic.
-[Here's how](https://www.designkit.org/methods/21).
-* Reach out to more experts to interview or follow up with ones aleady contacted.
+* Reach out to more experts to interview or follow up with ones already contacted.
-* Add some more instpirations to the mood board on are.na based on your findings so far.
 * Post all relevant links(blog and/or are.na) to [Weekly Assignments document](https://docs.google.com/document/d/1YNxX5W69mKBNEXMsRS5N9qab15BsAwzGitfKVnQnIKg/edit?usp=sharing)